Kcrypto126/Clarity-App/README.md

 ### Introductory Assessment

-- Initial questionnaire to match users with relevant nodes based on demographics
+- Initial nodes marked with type 'intro_assessment' that are automatically unlocked for new users
+- Users complete these introductory nodes before creating an account
-- Unlocks personalized starting nodes stored in the database
+- Based on responses, personalized starting nodes are unlocked using rule-based logic
-- Progressively unlocks new nodes as users continue their journey
+- Provides an entry point into the broader content graph

 ### The Mind Map